Chinoiserie: Allure of the Exotic Orient

 L’Objet Pagoda Napkin and Spice Jewels, meticulously handcrafted, plated with 24K gold and accented with Fresh Water Pearls and Swarovski crystals.

-In interior design today, Chinoiserie is mixed alongside contemporary elements in a juxtaposition of old and new, bridging the West and East.
+In interior design today, Chinoiserie mixes alongside contemporary elements in a juxtaposition of old and new, bridging the West and East.
 The allure of the exotic is just as intoxicating now as ever.

 That wraps up our design inspiration, dear friend.
 Thank you so much for reading along with me today.
 What do you think of Chinoiserie: Allure of the Exotic Orient?
 Let me know your thoughts in the comments.
 I look forward to hearing from you.